Real Experience – Male Abdominoplasty And Male Chest Reduction Surgery

 A certain pandemic of course then came along and there was zero chance of anything happening for a long while at least.

 Between general Covid upheaval and lockdowns, life did calm down quite a bit for me.

 I ended up moving into another remote role with better pay and more flexibility.
-I was walking a lot more but with gyms opening and closing, my exercise routine got so disrupted that I wasn’t worried about a long-ish layoff.
+So that was awesome.
+I walked a lot more.
+But with gyms opening and closing with lockdowns, I wasn’t worried about a long-ish layoff.

 I also managed to get down to the lowest weight I had ever been in my adult life during this time.